The NSW Police Force have put out a warning to Aussies on Facebook not to partake in a ‘just for fun’ trend making the rounds.

 “All of these then put together is a way to collect your information and, in your name, maybe open another account or use your account to buy their own things.
 It can go really bad.”

-In January there were warnings about to contact unsuspecting victims to obtain their mobile number.
+In January there were warnings about scammers using Facebook Messenger to contact unsuspecting victims to obtain their mobile number.

 The scammer would then access the victims Facebook account and change the details so the victim loses access.

-The latest figures from the ACCC show that in the first three months of 2021, marking an increase of 73 per cent on the same period in 2020.
+The latest figures from the ACCC show that Australians lost a combined $63.1 million to scams in the first three months of 2021, marking an increase of 73 per cent on the same period in 2020.

 Scams are also on the rise this time of year as the end of financial year (EOFY) spurs companies to increase marketing for sales and Aussies turn their attention to lodging their tax returns.

-Yahoo Finance was told the at this time of year to spot an EOFY scam.
+Yahoo Finance was told the things you should look out for at this time of year to spot an EOFY scam.